hugojosefson/46elks-api-suggestion/README.md

 Use `POST` only for non-idempotent creation of subordinate resources.
 Make sure to respond with appropriate status code, and any `Location: ` header where applicable.

-Use `PUT` for replacing a resource completely with what's in the request body, setting properties not included to `null`.

 Use `PATCH` for replacing only the included properties of a resource.

+(Don't use `PUT`.
+It is for replacing a resource completely with what's in the request body, setting properties not included to `null`.)

 *// TODO more details, examples*